Asian factory growth stays weak, Europe and U.S. sluggish

 Germany's manufacturing sector expanded with Markit's PMI rising to 51.9 from 51.1 in May, while France's PMI rose for the first time since April 2014.

-However, Greece's Markit PMI fell to 46.9 from 48.0, signalling the 10th straight month of contraction.
+However, Greece's Markit PMI fell to 46.9 from 48.0, signaling the 10th straight month of contraction.

 The expansion of euro zone manufacturing "is still only consistent with fairly sluggish growth in euro zone industrial output, suggesting the beneficial effects of the euro's depreciation may already be starting to fade," said Jessica Hinds, European economist at Capital Economics.